T/4 Steve Lemke was born in 1912

 during the summer.
 A squadron of American

-the pilots noticed something odd.
-He took his
+pilots noticed something odd.
+He took his plane

-plane down and identified a buoy in the water.
+down and identified a buoy in the water.
 He came

-upon more buoys that lined up, in a straight
+upon more buoys that lined up, in a straight line for

 30 miles to the northwest, in the direction of an

-squadron continued its flight plane and flew south
+continued its flight plane and flew south to Mariveles

-to Mariveles and then returned to Clark Field.
+and then returned to Clark Field.
+By the time

-By the time the planes landed, it was too late to do
+the planes landed, it was too late to do anything that

 The next morning another squadron

-picked up by a fishing boat which was seen
+picked up by a fishing boat which was seen making its

 In September 1941, the battalion, minus B Company,